The North Face Ultra 111 WP Review

 The Ultra 111 WP is well-designed and comfortable right out of the box.
 The upper materials are synthetic performance mesh, which is soft and pliable without any break-in period.
 An Ortholite insole provides cushioning, as does the EVA midsole.

-There is an ESS shank that imparts structure and stability to the shoe as we will discuss further along, but this shank does not create so much stiffness that it is uncomfortable.
-The shoe flexes naturally when walking, rather than awkward and jarring as is found in some shoes that have too much stiffness in their midsole.
+An ESS shank imparts structure and stability to the shoe, as we will discuss further along, but this shank does not create so much stiffness that it is uncomfortable.
+The shoe flexes naturally when walking, rather than awkward and jarring, as is found in some shoes that have too much stiffness in their midsole.

-We appreciate the protective toe bumper that extends all around the shoe giving extra impact resistance from unexpected trips, especially when we took these shoes out for trail runs.
-The ankle cuff is cut low enough that we felt a full range of motion when taking long strides on the trail.
-This shoe has a 12mm offset, or drop, which means that the heel is nearly half an inch higher than the toe.
+We appreciate the protective toe bumper that extends all around the shoe, giving extra impact resistance from unexpected trips, especially when we took these shoes out for trail runs.
+The ankle cuff is cut low enough to feel a full range of motion when taking long strides on the trail.
+This shoe has a 12mm offset, or drop, which means the heel is nearly half an inch higher than the toe.
 There is a lot of debate about offset height in the hiking shoe world, but we found this amount of drop to feel smooth and comfortable while hiking.

-The soles on the Ultra line have always been one of their strong suits and the Ultra 111 WP is no exception.
-The UltrATAC outsole gives good overall traction in both wet and dry climates and is a proprietary rubber blend developed by The North Face.
+The soles on the Ultra line have always been one of their strong suits, and the Ultra 111 WP is no exception.
+The UltrATAC outsole gives good overall traction in wet and dry climates and is a proprietary rubber blend developed by The North Face.

 We found the lug pattern to be deep and sharp enough that this shoe could really handle muddy, sandy, and even snowy trails better than other models with more shallow lugs.

 They serve a lot of purposes which is why we like them.
-Building on the previous success of other models in this line, these shoes feel beefier and more adept at hiking in a range of terrain types than just going for a light walk with the dog at the park.
+Building on the previous success of other models in this line, these shoes feel beefier and more adept at hiking in various terrain types than just going for a light walk with the dog at the park.

-Similar to other lightweight hiking shoes that have a lot of soft and flexible mesh, one of the best alternative uses for these shoes is trail running, especially in wetter environments like the Pacific Northwest or the Northeast during the shoulder seasons when trails are wet and mucky and you don't want to run in soaking wet socks.
+Similar to other lightweight hiking shoes that have a lot of soft and flexible mesh, one of the best alternative uses for these shoes is trail running, especially in wetter environments like the Pacific Northwest or the Northeast during the shoulder seasons when trails are wet and mucky.
+You don't want to run in soaking wet socks.

 The North Face Ultra 111 WP uses an in-house waterproof/breathable membrane called DryVent to ensure that the foot stays dry when sloshing through water.
-It works as advertised and we did not experience any leaking during our testing process.
-The flood height on this pair is a relatively shallow 3.25 inches, so this is a good model for walking on wet trails but not for fording creeks in.
+It works as advertised, and we did not experience any leaking during our testing process.
+The flood height on this pair is relatively shallow, 3.25 inches, so this is a good model for walking on wet trails but not for fording creeks in.

-What impresses us is that for the price the waterproofing is really good.
+What impresses us is that for the price, the waterproofing is excellent.
 Typically we have to pay quite a bit more for the waterproof/breathable membrane.
 That The North Face uses a proprietary, in-house waterproof liner and not a more expensive Gore-Tex brand liner that is commonly found in hiking shoes and boots.
 This makes these shoes less expensive and saves you money.

 There is quite a lot of mesh and exposed seams on The North Face Ultra 111 WP, which is a combination we have seen trouble with in the past.
-During our testing period we did not have any major stitching blowouts, but keep an eye on these shoes if you plan to use them in rough terrain with lots of sharp rocks about.
+We did not have any major stitching blowouts during our testing period, but keep an eye on these shoes if you plan to use them in rough terrain with lots of sharp rocks.

 — Ryan Huetter